“No Condemnation By Man”

 Again in Acts 7, the Jewish leaders were infuriated by Stephen’s accusation, and they shook their fists at him in rage.
 They said Stephen had sinned, so they put their hands over their ears and began shouting.
 They rushed at him and dragged him out of the city and began to stone him (Acts 7:57-58).
 They came to a final decision that Stephen must die, so they stoned him until he was dead.

 The Apostle Paul knew these occurrences; he too was once stoned.
 So after realizing the message of Jesus, he said to the Colossians, “When you came to Christ, Christ performed a spiritual circumcision—the cutting away of your sinful nature.
 For you were buried with Christ when you were baptized.
-And with him you were raised to new life because you trusted the mighty power of God, who raised Christ from the dead.”
+And with him, you were raised to new life because you trusted the mighty power of God, who raised Christ from the dead.”
 He continued, “You were dead because of your sins, and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins.
 He canceled the record of the charges against us (Genesis 2:17) and took it away by nailing it to the cross (Matthew 27:35).”
 Paul said that in this way, he disarmed the spiritual rulers and authorities.
 He shamed them publicly by his victory over them on the cross.

-God sent Jesus to us and all who believes in him will not perish but have eternal life.
+God sent Jesus to us and all who believe in him will not perish but have eternal life.
 God sent his Son into the world not to judge and condemn the world, but to save the world through him.
 So with that thought, Paul would like the Colossians to know and have complete confidence that they understand God’s mysterious plan, which is Christ himself; in Jesus lie hidden all the treasures of wisdom and knowledge.
 So he said “Don’t let anyone condemn you for what you eat or drink, or for not celebrating certain holy days or new moon ceremonies or Sabbaths.
-For these rules are only shadows of the reality yet to come.
+For these rules are only shadows of the true reality yet to come.
 And Christ himself is that reality.
 Don’t let anyone condemn you by insisting on pious self-denial or the worship of angels, saying they have had visions about these things.
 Their sinful minds have made them proud, and they are not connected to Christ (Colossians 2:16-19).”

 Today, if I break the Sabbath, or bear false witness, who is that human, who is without sin that will condemn me and cast the first stone?
 Is it you?
 Therefore, Paul is right.
 Let no man condemn you for breaking any religious or Godly laws.
 Leave it to the judge which is God.
 Paul wants us to know that as sinners, we already have died with Christ, and Christ has set us free from the spiritual powers of this world.
 However, some modern believers still have the Pharisaic ideas of judging and condemning others for breaking religious or God’s law.
 The instruction that God gave Moses in Numbers 15:35 was for an example to disobedient believers, but God has given us a new covenant.
 He said, “This is the new covenant I will make with the people of Israel on that day, says the Lord: I will put my laws in their minds, and I will write them on their hearts.
 I will be their God, and they will be my people.
 And they will not need to teach their neighbors, nor will they need to teach their relatives, saying, ‘You should know the Lord’ for everyone, from the least to the greatest, will know me already (Hebrews 8:8-12).”

 Paul said in Romans 2, “You may think you can condemn such people, but you are just as bad, and you have no excuse!
 When you say they are wicked and should be punished, you are condemning yourself, for you who judge others do these very same things.
-And we know that God, in his justice, will punish anyone who does such things.
+And we know that God, in His justice, will punish anyone who does such things.
 Since you judge others for doing these things, why do you think you can avoid God’s judgment when you do the same things?”

 He said “Even Gentiles, who do not have God’s written law, show that they know his law when they instinctively obey it, even without having heard it.
 They demonstrate that God’s law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right.
 And this is the message I proclaim—that the day is coming when God, through Christ Jesus, will judge everyone’s secret life (Romans 2:14-16)”.
 Therefore, our role is to be “Repairer of the Breach”; helping sinners (even those in church) to know and to be obedient to God’s commandments.